Tips for First Generation College Students

 Not only are there great resources on campus that can help you, but your friends and family can also help support you if you’re struggling.
 Dealing with any challenges early on will make your time on campus better, and asking for help doesn’t have to be embarrassing.
 It’s an opportunity for you to touch base with your support system and see how you can make improvements to your life.

-Some first-gen students want to do it all.
+Some first generation students want to do it all.
 Of course, college is a time to be adventurous and ambitious.
 You want to take this opportunity to really explore who you are and what your strengths may be.
 Still, don’t overload yourself with too many commitments.

 It’s great to have a job, attend lots of events, join student organizations, and take tons of classes you’re interested in.
 Students can get a tremendous amount out of their college experience, but you don’t want to spread yourself thin.